As-Sultaniyah

-Name
+Etymology

 According to E. H. Palmer in 1881, El Yehûdîyeh meant "the Jews" or "Jewish woman."

 History

 In 1881, the PEF's Survey of Western Palestine (SWP) described it as: "A small village, containing about 100 Metawileh, situated in a valley, with olives, figs, and arable land.
 There is a spring and cisterns at the village."
 They further noted that south of the village was a perennial spring, built up with masonry.

+In April 2024, Ali Ahmed Hassin, a senior commander of Hezbollah's elite Redwan Force, was assassinated in Israeli air strike in the village.

+Demographics

+In 2014 Muslims made up 99.04% of registered voters in As-Sultaniyah.
+97.45% of the voters were Shiite Muslims.
+It has a year-round population of about 2,000, but during the summer months it rises to 5,000 as expatriates and locals living in Beirut returns.